maxime-tournier/maxime-tournier.github.com/notes/ddg.md

 [^2]: From the formula $$\cot\block{\theta_i} = \frac{\modulus{ki}^2 +
     \modulus{ij}^2 - \modulus{jk}^2}{4\modulus{ijk}}$$

-[^orthogonal-invariance]: we just saw that $$n$$-forms are orthogonally
+[^orthogonal-invariance]: we saw above that $$n$$-forms are rotation-invariant,
-    invariant, so this definition is consistent: any orthogonal basis will be weighted to 1
+    so the definition makes sense: any orientation-preserving orthonormal basis will be weighted to 1

+[^einstein-notation]: or *raises/lowers* the indices in Einstein notation